JVB11/jvb11.github.io/_research/variability_analysis.md

 Check out the [NTSA](https://github.com/JVB11/NTSA) computational framework that we developed for the purpose of robust frequency analysis and the detection of resonant frequencies.
 A succinct description of this software suite is given on the [relevant software page](https://jvb11.github.io/software/NTSA/).

-While this framework is currently limited to harmonic analysis approaches for analyzing variability, some (baby) steps have been made towards expansions that can model other types of variability.
+While this framework is currently limited to harmonic analysis approaches for analyzing variability, some (baby) steps have been made towards expansions that can model types of non-harmonic variability.
-As an example of non-harmonic variability, non-linear mode coupling theories predict time-variable mode parameters (of interacting modes) when certain conditions are fulfilled.
+As an example of such variability, non-linear mode coupling theories predict time-variable mode parameters (of interacting modes) when certain conditions are fulfilled.
-Other examples include various transient astronomical events (also called transients), such as different types of (super)novas or tidal disruption events (among others).
+Other examples include various transient astronomical events (also called transients), such as different types of ([super](https://en.wikipedia.org/wiki/Supernova))[novas](https://en.wikipedia.org/wiki/Nova) or [tidal disruption events](https://en.wikipedia.org/wiki/Tidal_disruption_event) (among others).
 It is therefore a long-term goal to include functionality in the [NTSA](https://github.com/JVB11/NTSA) framework that can detect such non-harmonic behavior.

 ### Publications